 Step # 2 – Track Your Spending

 Pay attention to every cent you spend and track where it’s going.
 Figure out which category it belongs to.
-This is made a lot easier when you’re using a personal finance tracking app–my favorite is Personal Capital but Mint is another one to try.
+This is made a lot easier when you’re using a personal finance tracking app–my favorite is Personal Capital (Click here to sign up for Personal Capital and get a free $20 Amazon gift card) but Mint is another one to try.

 You may notice after watching your spending for a month that your numbers are completely out of whack.
 You might see you spend way more than 50 percent on essentials or that you blow half your budget on wants.

 Step # 3 – Start Tinkering

 After you’ve seen what your month’s figures look like, it’s time to start revising your spending to fall within the 50-20-30 budget formula.
 That might take some creativity on your part.

 If your necessities are taking up way more than 50 percent of your income, you’ll need to reevaluate what you consider necessities and how much you spend on them.

 This is also where you’re going to take advantage of some straightforward ways to saving money.